sad-spirit/pg-gateway/docs/builders-classes.md

 # `FragmentBuilder` implementations

-While `Condition` and `TargetListManipulator` do implement the `FragmentBuilder` interface, their subclasses do not provide means to configure `Fragment`s returned by the `getFragment()` method.
+While `Condition` does implement the `FragmentBuilder` interface, its subclasses do not provide means to configure `Fragment`s returned by the `getFragment()` method.
 Only the builders that have special configuration methods are listed below.

 Instances of these classes or of their proxy subclasses are created in some [`FluentBuilder` methods](./builders-methods.md) and can be